 You can purchase a NAUTA card at ETECSA offices, but be prepared to wait in a long line.
 Travelers have reported that the line in Havana can take up to two hours!

 Some hotels also sell NAUTA cards, so you may be able to skip the trip to the local ETECSA center.
-As of 2019, a 5-hour card costs 5 CUC and the one-hour card costs 1.00 CUC.
+A 5-hour card costs 5 CUC and the one-hour card costs 1.00 CUC.
 Note: bring your passport!
 You’ll need it to buy the card.

 While we don’t recommend this option, you can also purchase an internet access card on the black market.
 If you go this route, expect to pay an extremely inflated price!

 Once you have your NAUTA card in hand, you can connect to the web at any of these places:

 - Public wifi hotspots.
 Here is a list of all the WiFi hotspots in Cuba.

 - Salas de Navegación: desktop computers at ETECSA offices.

 2. Desktop computer with Internet access at your hotel